 Visit the Emperor Valley Zoo

-If you’re planning a trip to Trinidad and Tobago with kids, the Emperor Valley Zoo is just north of the Savannah.
+If you’re looking to start planning a trip to Trinidad and Tobago with kids, the Emperor Valley Zoo is just north of the Savannah.
 The zoo is home to over 200 species of local and foreign animals including reptiles, various birds, primates, and more.

 Lime & Dine on De Avenue

 A “lime” or “liming” is a Trinidadian term for hanging out.
-Ariapita Avenue is the place to be any day of the week for bar hopping, good food, and a nice lime.
+Ariapita Avenue is a popular spot to be any day of the week for bar hopping, good food, and a nice lime.
 Click here for some bar and restaurant recommendations.

 See the Royal Botanic Gardens